 Using Your Support Program

 If you decided to use a support program, use it fully.
 Go to the sessions.
-Call your telephone quitline.
+Use your quit smoking app.
 Visit your favorite quit-smoking websites.
 The more support you get, the more likely you will quit for good.

 Are you using medicine to help you quit?
 If so, follow the directions.
 If you don’t, you’re more likely to go back to smoking.
 Also, don’t rush to stop using the medicine.
 Stick with it for at least 12 weeks.
 Or follow your doctor’s advice.

 - Keep very busy today — the busier, the better.
 Go to a movie.
 Exercise.
 Take long walks.
 Go bike riding.

 - Spend as much free time as you can where smoking isn’t allowed.
 Some good places are malls, libraries, museums, theaters, department stores, and places of worship.

 - Do you miss having a cigarette in your hand?
 Hold something else.
 Try a pencil, a paper clip, a marble, or a water bottle.

 - Do you miss having something in your mouth?
 Try toothpicks, cinnamon sticks, lollipops, hard candy, sugarfree gum, or carrot sticks.